imneonizer/Nvidia-Transfer-Learning-Toolkit-Training-Example/Readme.md

 ### TLT Demo Step by Step (Pascal VOC Dataset)

+A more updated and detailed guide is available here: https://medium.com/@Smartcow_ai/nvidia-transfer-learning-toolkit-a-comprehensive-guide-75148d1ac1b

 Before beginning we need to assure that we have a working ``API_KEY``, login to [ngc.nvidia.com](https://ngc.nvidia.com/) and get a key if you don't have one.
 And create a Directory Structure as shown below.

 ````bash